 Closed: December 29 – 31

-As you can probably see, Hiroshima is a beautiful city with a devastating past.
-However, despite everything that has happened, the people of Hiroshima seem happy, spirited and happy to help visitors in any way they can.
-If you only have a short amount of time in Hiroshima, I would recommend visiting the Peace Park and Museum or Shukkeien Garden.
+As I’m sure you’ve noticed, Hiroshima is a beautiful city with a devastating past.
+However, despite everything that has happened, the people of Hiroshima seem to be enjoying life, spirited and happy to help visitors in any way they can.
+If you only have a short amount of time in Hiroshima, I would recommend visiting the Peace Park and Museum and Shukkeien Garden.

 Have you visited Hiroshima before?
 What was your favourite part about the city?
 Tell me in the comments!